 Is this pot pie healthy?

 This comfort food is just as flavorful as traditional pot pie with some simple, better-for-you swaps.
-Keep in mind, all foods fit as part of a balanced diet!

 Instead of using heavy cream, this sauce is made up of broth and flour.
 This helps lighten it up while still remaining extra creamy.